What Is Cloud Application Security?

 Cloud-Native Application Protection Platform (CNAPP)

 CNAPP technology is another new category introduced by Gartner.
-This category comprises an integrated toolset – incorporating CSPM and CWPP – to provide full data and control plane visibility.
+This category comprises an integrated toolset – incorporating CSPM, CWPP, and CIEM – to provide full data and control plane visibility.
 The goal here is to holistically protect cloud-native applications, including infrastructure components like virtual machines (VMs), serverless functions, and containers.
 CNAPPs introduce visibility into the complex ecosystem of clouds, reduce complexities, and prevent siloed enforcement.

 Cloud Application Security Best Practices